gitlabhq/gitlabhq/doc/user/project/pipelines/settings.md

 ## Custom CI Config File

->  - [Introduced][ce-15041] in GitLab 8.13.
+>  - [Introduced][ce-12509] in GitLab 9.4.

-By default we look for the `.gitlab-ci.yml` file in the projects root directory.
-If you require a different location **within** the repository you can set a custom filepath that will be used to lookup the config file, this filepath should be **relative** to the root.
+By default we look for the `.gitlab-ci.yml` file in the project's root directory.
+If you require a different location **within** the repository, you can set a custom filepath that will be used to lookup the config file, this filepath should be **relative** to the root.